-There could be many reasons for a watery cup of Espresso.
+There could be many reasons for a watery shot of Espresso.
 The quality of beans and roast might not be proper, maybe you are using the wrong grind size, the water temperature might not be correct, perhaps you are not using the right amount of coffee, or maybe you are not tamping coffee grounds correctly.

-I have tested different Espresso beans and prepared a list of the best Espresso beans.
-If you are serious about the taste of your Espresso, then you must know that quality of Beans matters a lot.
+If you want a rich and creamy Espresso, then you must know that the quality of Beans matters a lot.

 Some people prefer to have 100% Arabica Beans, while some prefer a blend of Arabica and Robusta.
 It entirely depends on your taste.
-In my experience, Lavazza Coffee beans are best for Espresso.

 There is an ultimate rule for coffee aficionados, grind the beans within fifteen days of roasting and brew within fifteen minutes after grinding.